sonatype-nexus-community/nxfw-policy-tester/CONTRIBUTING.md

   Here are some notes we found helpful in configuring a local environment to automatically sign git commits:
     - [GPG commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#gpg-commit-signature-verification)
     - [Telling Git about your GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key#telling-git-about-your-gpg-key)

-- TODO: Explain code style, convention & quality standards (and any associated checks that will be run)

-## Testing

-*TODO: Explain in detail:*

-- How to run tests, including dependencies that might need installing or configuring
-- Environmental configuration that may be required
-- Consideration when writing tests (i.e. don't depend on *X*)

-*You might wish to break this out into different sub-sections if you have, for example, unit tests and integration tests with differing requirements.*

 ## Submitting Contributions